KonstantinOsipenko/myTheme/README.md

 # myTheme
-Current theme based on bootsrap for starting project use in console next comand: yarn install
+Current theme based on WebPack for starting project use in console next: yarn install